150wang69/Java-Training/README.md

 # Java-Training
-This is a repository concerning Learning Java.
+This is a repository concerning learning Java.